-Case study: a rooftop greenhouse laboratory (i-RTG Lab) located at Institute of Environmental Science and Technology (ICTA-UAB) at Bellaterra on the campus of the Universitat Autònoma de Barcelona (Catalonia, Spain, csa zone), has been chosen.
+Case study: a rooftop greenhouse laboratory (i-RTG Lab) located at Institute of Environmental Science and Technology (ICTA-UAB) at Bellaterra on the campus of the Universitat Autònoma de Barcelona (Catalonia, Spain, csa zone).
 The tomato production in the greenhouse was used for daily i-RTG indoor and outdoor aerobiological monitoring and testing or air quality.
-The results show that the pollen grains and fungal spores depend on the period, in particular the highest pollen grains were registered in the period from February to April with a total of 4924 pollen grains/m3.
-The highest fungal spores were registered in the same period and with an amount of 295,038 fungal spores/m [5].
+The results show that the pollen grains and fungal spores depend on the period, in particular the highest pollen grains were registered in the period from February to April with a total of 4924 pollen grains/ m3.
+The highest fungal spores were registered in the same period and with an amount of 295,038 fungal spores/m3 [5].

 [1] K. Canaj, A. Mehmeti, V. Cantore and M. Todorović, LCA of tomato greenhouse production using spatially differentiated life cycle impact assessment indicators: an Albanian case study, Environmental Science and Pollution Research 27 (2020) Pag.
-6960-6970, https://doi.org/10.1007/s11356-019-07191-7
+6960-6970, https://doi.org/10.1016/j.jobe.2021.103713